yndc/yonscript/docs/event.md

 What's the difference with putting an `if` condition inside the event handler itself?
 The event engine will index the filters and group handlers with the same filters together for efficiency.

-## Terminology on "event" and "message"
+## Terminology on "event", "command", and "message"

+Although we're using the "event" keyword extensively in the language, the actual usage of "event" could be similar with the concept of "message" and "command" at times.

+We decided to stick with the "event" terminology as it is the default behaviour.